Panthera leo melanochaita

 Panthera leo melanochaita is a lion subspecies in Southern and East Africa.
 In this part of Africa, lion populations are regionally extinct in Lesotho, Djibouti and Eritrea, and are threatened by loss of habitat and prey base, killing by local people in retaliation for loss of livestock, and in several countries also by trophy hunting.
 Since the turn of the 21st century, lion populations in intensively managed protected areas in Botswana, Namibia, South Africa and Zimbabwe have increased, but declined in East African range countries.
 In 2005, a Lion Conservation Strategy was developed for East and Southern Africa.

-Results of a phylogeographic study indicate that lion populations in southern and eastern Africa are forming a major clade distinct from lion populations in West Africa, Central Africa and Asia.
+Results of a phylogeographic study indicate that lion populations in southern and eastern Africa form a major clade distinct from lion populations in West Africa, Central Africa and Asia.
 In 2017, the Cat Classification Task Force of the IUCN Cat Specialist Group subsumed lion populations according to the major clades into two subspecies, namely P. l. leo and P. l. melanochaita.
 Within P. l. melanochaita three subclades are clearly distinguishable.
 One from northeastern Africa, another one from southwestern Africa and a third one from southeastern Africa.

 The type specimen for P. l. melanochaita was a black-maned lion from the Cape of Good Hope, known as the Cape lion.
 Phylogeographic analysis of lion samples from Gabon and the Republic of the Congo indicate their close genetic relation to P. l. melanochaita samples from Namibia and Botswana.
-It has been referred to as the Southern lion, Southern African lion and the 'southern subspecies'.
+It has been referred to as the Southern lion, Southern African lion, East-Southern African lion and the "southern subspecies".